Wilted Summer Flower

-“There is nothing special about my voice,” said Heather.
+“There is nothing special about my voice,” said Jayden.

 “Mrs. White has a wilted summer flower in her garden,” said Mrs. Smith.
 “Lets go find out if it will start growing for you.”

-“I guess,” said Heather, reluctantly.
+“I guess,” said Jayden, reluctantly.
 “But I can tell you it won’t work.
 There is nothing special about my voice.”

-Heather went to Mrs. White’s house, which was a few doors down the street.
-Mrs. Smith told Mrs. White about the two wilted summer flowers that Heather had brought to life just by talking to it.
+Jayden went to Mrs. White’s house, which was a few doors down the street.
+Mrs. Smith told Mrs. White about the two wilted summer flowers that Jayden had brought to life just by talking to it.

 “That sounds amazing,” said Mrs. White.
 “My husband and I talk to our wilted summer flower each and every day but we have had no luck in getting it to grow.
 We have heard that they are very beautiful but we have never seen one come to life.”

 “They are so beautiful,” said Mrs. Smith.
-“Heather has brought both her wilted summer flower and mine back to life.”
+“Jayden has brought both her wilted summer flower and mine back to life.”

-Mrs. White showed Heather and Mrs. Smith where her wilted summer flower was.
+Mrs. White showed Jayden and Mrs. Smith where her wilted summer flower was.
 Mrs. Smith tried talking to it first.

 “Come on little flower,” said Mrs. Smith.
 “We want to see how beautiful you really are.”